- Created by Barbara Jones, last modified on Jul 22, 2020

 When engaging in parallel I/O, all metadata write operations must be collective.
 If

-TRUE, this property specifies that the HDF5 Library will perform all metadata read operations collectively; if
+1, this property specifies that the HDF5 library will perform all metadata read operations collectively; if

-If this property is set to true on a file access property list that is used in creating or opening a file, then the HDF5 Library will assume that all metadata read operations issued on that file identifier will be issued collectively from all ranks irrespective of the individual setting of a particular operation.
+If this property is collective on a file access property list that is used in creating or opening a file, then the HDF5 library will assume that all metadata read operations issued on that file identifier will be issued collectively from all ranks irrespective of the individual setting of a particular operation.
 If this assumption is not adhered to, corruption will be introduced in the metadata cache and HDF5’s behavior will be undefined.

 Alternatively, a user may wish to avoid setting this property globally on the file access property list, and individually set it on particular object access property lists (dataset, group, link, datatype, attribute access property lists) for certain operations.
 This will indicate that only the operations issued with such an access property list will be called collectively and other operations may potentially be called independently.
 There are, however, several HDF5 operations that can issue metadata reads but have no property list in their function signatures to allow passing the collective requirement property.
 For those operations, the only option is to set the global collective requirement property on the file access property list; otherwise the metadata reads that can be triggered from those operations will be done independently by each process.